 Furthermore, Ontario laws stipulate that the amount you can claim for pain and suffering is subject to a $30,000 deductible, due to the verbal threshold, unless the judgment is more than $100,000.

 Contact our Injury Lawyers Today

 If you or a loved one has been injured due to another individuals negligence, the victim may be entitled to compensation for their pain and suffering.
-At Greg Monforton & Partners, our lawyers are experienced in pain and suffering claims and can help guide you through the entire litigation process.
+At Greg Monforton & Partners, our injury lawyers in Sarnia are experienced in pain and suffering claims and can help guide you through the entire litigation process.

 We are ready to provide comprehensive legal counsel to ensure that you receive the MAXIMUM amount of compensation you deserve under Canadian law.
 Our office is located in Windsor, Ontario and we proudly represent victims throughout the following areas: